Should I declaw my cat? It’s a question many pet owners ask themselves when looking at the damage done by their cute kitties claws!

 When to declaw a cat

-Some vets may offer to declaw your cat at the same time as spaying or neutering them, however this has been linked to slower recovery times and a higher incidence of post-operative complications.
+Some vets may offer to declaw your cat at the same time as spaying or neutering them.

 Declawing is not illegal in most of the United States, but whether it’s morally or ethically acceptable is a debate which divides us.